 - Health information about an individual; or

 - Genetic information about an individual that is not otherwise health information.

 What Personal Information do we collect?

 The information we collect depends on the nature of your interactions with us.
-DAA collects both Personal Information and non-personal information, including details about:
+DA collects both Personal Information and non-personal information, including details about:

 - our members, potential members, business associates and their personnel